 Is the hot engine water getting to your heater core?
 As mentioned the water valve defaults (vacuum removed) to the “open” position.
 I guess the Jaguar rationale would be if the system failed and worse comes to worse you won’t freeze to death

 Is the hot water actually running through the core? in another words is there a blockage somewhere inside the tubing.

-Is the air running through the heater core fins?
-Your car is two and a half decades old and having no air intake filter a LOT of crude has past through those fins and may have built up and now partially or completely blocking the air flow.
+Is the air actually passing around the heater core fins?
+Your car is two and a half decades old and having no air intake filter a LOT of crude has past through those fins and may have built up and is now partially or completely blocking the air flow.